What impact could blockchains have on finance?

 9. The future of finance.
 How do you see it?

-Products and protocols built for P2P or even blockchain gaming can be easily used or repurposed for the P2B, B2B world.
+Products and protocols built for P2P or even blockchain gaming can be easily used or repurposed for the P2B and B2B worlds.
 Finance will be forever transformed as people that didn’t have access to these products will gain access due to the overall decentralized and public nature of blockchain.

 The sharing of protocols, though, lends itself to a world with less protocol development and more user experience development where the experience is tailored to the end-user rather than the underlying technologies.